oslabs-beta/Kubilyze/README.md

 ### Seamless AWS Integration
 Integrate effortlessly with other AWS services like CloudWatch for comprehensive monitoring, alerting, and cross-service visibility.
+Any AWS EKS user can connect and access their data in a secure, fast and simple way.

 Kubilyze empowers developers and operations teams to effectively manage and optimize their AWS EKS clusters, enhancing reliability, performance, and cost-efficiency.